-The table above serves as a guide for determining participation in the various schemes but, where considered appropriate, the Remco may include participants at role grades lower than those specified and, conversely, exclude participants at role grades who would ordinarily be eligible.
+The table above serves as a guide for determining participation in the various incentive schemes.
+Where considered appropriate, the Remco may include as participants of the STI and LTI schemes employees at role grades lower than those specified and, conversely, exclude as participants of the STI and LTI schemes employees at role grades who would ordinarily be eligible for participation.

 Spur's remuneration structure for executives and employees in senior management positions comprises both guaranteed (including benefits) and variable remuneration (together referred to as the "pay mix").
 A different set of rules and guidelines is applicable to each component of remuneration.

-Variable remuneration includes an STI and LTI.
-The remuneration structure is reviewed by the Remco and the Board from time to time, taking into account the business cycle of the Company and to ensure that it remains fit for purpose and achieves Spur's strategic objectives and long-term goals.
+Variable remuneration includes an STI and an LTI for employees where applicable as indicated above.
+The remuneration structure is reviewed by the Remco and the Board from time to time, considering the business cycle of the Company and to ensure that it remains fit for purpose and achieves Spur's strategic objectives and long-term goals.